Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company is migrating production workloads to AWS, and they are concerned about cost management across different departments.
 Which option should the company implement to categorize and track AWS spending?

 - [ ] Use the AWS Pricing Calculator service to monitor the costs incurred by each department.
-- [ ] Use Amazon Aurora to forecast AWS spending based on usage .
+- [ ] Use Amazon Aurora to forecast AWS spending based on usage.
 - [x] Apply cost allocation tags to segment AWS costs by different e projects and departments.
 - [ ] Configure AWS Price List API to receive billing updates for each department automatically.